-The draft, unaudited Statement of Accounts will be authorised for issue by the Director of Finance and Digital Services, as Chief Finance Officer, following approval by the Joint Committee.
+The Statement of Accounts was authorised for issue by the Joint Committee on 20th September 2022.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provide information about conditions existing at 31st March 2022, the figures in the financial statements and notes have been adjusted in all materials respects to reflect the impact of this information.
-There are no events that took place after 31st March 2022 requiring disclosure providing information that is relevant to an understanding of the Central South Consortium's financial position.
+Where events taking place before this date provide information about conditions existing at 31st March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+There are no events that took place after 31st March 2022 requiring disclosure providing information that is relevant to an understanding of the Central South Consortium Joint Education Service's financial position.